openfaas/faas/guide/deployment_k8s.md

 You can start evaluating FaaS and building functions on your laptop or on a VM (cloud or on-prem).

 * [10 minute guides for minikube / kubeadm](https://blog.alexellis.io/tag/learn-k8s/)

+If you'd like to use helm follow the instructions in 2.0a and then come back here, otherwise follow 2.0b to use plain `kubectl`.

 ### 2.0a Deploy with Helm